HM Prison Peterborough

-HM Prison Peterborough is a Category B private prison for men, and a closed prison for women and female young offenders, located in Peterborough, Cambridgeshire, England.
+HM Prison Peterborough is a Category B local remand private prison for men, and a closed prison for women and female young offenders, located in Peterborough, Cambridgeshire, England.
 The prison is operated by Sodexo Justice Services, and is the only dual purpose-built prison holding males and females in the United Kingdom.
-The prison, which has a population of around 1,100 inmates, comprises four large wings, each with a separate housing arrangement for female detainees and male detainees.
-It is managed by the Newton Secure Training Centre (NSTC), and the associated training centre, which operates under Sodexo Services, comprises 26 housing units, ranging from 12-storey purpose built units to 10-storey semiprivate accommodation units.
+The prison, which has a population of around 1,100 inmates, comprises 5 large house blocks (10 wings in total) on both the male and female side.
+It is managed by the Newton Secure Training Centre (NSTC), and the associated training centre, which operates under Sodexo Services.